perses-org/perses/README.md

 5. [Verify the possibility of .metal instance creation](MetalVerification.md)

-6. Obtain Perses Engine by sending an email to slasom (at) unex.es
+6. Download [Perses Engine](https://github.com/perses-org/perses-engine) or sending an email to slasom (at) unex.es

 7. Into perses engine folder:
 - `npm install`